-The Australian Embassy in Bogota is responsible for providing consular assistance, passports and notarial services to Australians in Colombia.
+The Australian Embassy in Bogota is responsible for providing consular assistance, passports, and notarial services to Australians in Colombia and Venezuela.

 You can contact the Australian Embassy in Bogota on: